 A spinning tackle is made of various parts that work together to make your fishing experience easier and more fun.
 These parts include reel handle, body, gearbox, spool, drag adjustment knob, bail, and anti-reverse switch.
 If one part fails to work, your reel will not work as it should.
 For example, if the drag adjustment knob fails to work, the likelihood of losing a fish increases drastically.

-Also Read : Can You Use a Spinning Reel on a Casting Rod ?
+You may also Read : Can You use a Spinning Reel on a Casting Rod

 How Much Line Should Be On My Spinning Reel?